 We spent a year and a half at Grass Valley.
-My Brother then was about to remarry and my affairs at home were needing attention so I began to think about turning my steps East.
+My brother then was about to remarry, and my affairs at home were needing attention so I began to think about turning my steps Eastward.
 While I was in San Francisco I visited Golden Gate Park.
 I sat at the cliff house and watched the sea lions.
-I also went through the large greenhouses where nearly every kind of tree and plant from evry corner is to be seen.
+I also went through the large greenhouses where nearly kind of tree and plant from every corner of the earth is to be seen.